zeatful/liquibase/README.md

 *IE: 201811051601_687_Adding_ID_To_Table (YYYYMMDDHHMM_STORYNUMBER_SOME_DESCRIPTION)*

 ### XML/YAML/JSON to SQL Conversion
 XML, YAML and JSON formats should be preferred as they allow validation mechanizisms to ensure all required fields are provided.
+In fact most enterprise applications seem to favor the XML format.
 This suffices for most queries, but for more advanced queries or even PL/SQL raw SQL can be used.
 Liquibase will convert all XML into actual raw SQL which will be executed against the database.

 Example with Raw SQL:
 ```xml